Puker228/mini-notes/README.md

 ## Features

-- Create notes with a title and content
+- Create notes with a title and Markdown content
+- Render Markdown safely with HTML sanitization
-- Attach an optional image to a note
+- Attach an optional image, stored on disk and served from `/uploads`
+- Tag notes and filter the list by tag
+- Search notes with SQLite full-text search (FTS5)
+- Sort by creation date, update date, or title, with pagination
+- Pin notes to keep them at the top of the list
+- Create private, password-encrypted notes and decrypt them on demand
 - View all notes in reverse creation order
 - Open a note detail page
 - Edit existing notes
 - Archive, restore, and permanently delete notes
 - Store data locally in SQLite
-- Build a standalone binary with embedded templates
+- Build a standalone binary with embedded templates and assets

 ## Requirements